crownstone/bluenet/README.md

 Of course, this means that you will have to get those files from Nordic via different means (we recommend to buy the development kit).
 We just didn't want to "contaminate" this repository with files that we don't understand the license implications of.

+The only exception is the code for the meshing functionality that is put online by Nordic itself on https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh.
+This functionality can be found in `src/protocol` and `include/protocol/` and falls of course under the Nordic license.
+You can disable the meshing functionality with `MESHING=0` if you do not want to exclude that code from becoming part of the binary.
+You can still use the services for individual nodes, but they won't be able to communicate with each other in that case.